MathewHDYT/Unity-Animation-Manager/README.md

 ### Play Animation method
 **What it does:**
-Starts playing the choosen animation if possible.
+Starts playing the choosen animation if possible and returns an AnimationError (see [Possible Errors](#possible-errors)), showing wheter and how playing the animation failed.

 **How to call it:**
 - ```Animator``` is the animator the given animation is contained in